Non-adiabatic dynamics of eccentric black-hole binaries in post-Newtonian theory: Radiation reaction

 where we added a subscript $\rm K$ (``Keplerian''), to remind us that these quantities are constants on Keplerian orbits.

 The effects of GW emission have to be accounted for on two distinct scales: globally and locally \cite{poisson}.
-On the global scale, the divergence of the energy and angular momentum no longer vanishes; instead, due to GW emission, it equals the fluxes given in Eqs.~\eqref{fluxesnogauge1} and \eqref{fluxesnogauge2}, which at leading order are expressed as~\cite{1993PhRvL..70..113I,1995PhRvD..52.6882I}:
+On the global scale, the total time derivative of the energy and angular momentum no longer vanishes; instead, due to GW emission, it equals the fluxes given in Eqs.~\eqref{fluxesnogauge1} and \eqref{fluxesnogauge2}, which at leading order are expressed as~\cite{1993PhRvL..70..113I,1995PhRvD..52.6882I}

 Locally, i.e. in the near zone, the system dynamics have to react to what is happening globally i.e., in the far wave zone.
 In other words, equations of motion must include dissipative terms that account for the radiation of GW to infinity \cite{poisson}.
 Such dissipative terms are proportional to $c^{-5}$ and, at the leading order, result in an additional acceleration term on the particle